-Diversity and Equity
+Diversity and equity

-The School strives to ensure that equity is upheld in both policy and practice:
+The School strives to ensure that equity is upheld in both policy and practice.
+The School's commitments include:

-• the School and its staff understand the diverse circumstances of children and provide support and respond to vulnerable children;

-- children, staff, volunteers and the School Community have access to information, support and complaints processes in ways that are culturally safe, accessible and easy to understand; - particular attention is given to the needs of students with disability, students from culturally and linguistically diverse backgrounds, students who are unable to live at home, neurodiverse students, international students, and LGBTQIA+ students; - particular attention is given to the needs of Aboriginal students and provides and promotes a culturally safe environment for them (see Dadirri Program Handbook).
+- the School and its staff understand the diverse circumstances of children and provide support and respond to vulnerable children; - children, staff, volunteers and the School Community have access to information, support and complaints processes in ways that are culturally safe, accessible and easy to understand; - particular attention is given to the needs of students with disability, students from culturally and linguistically diverse backgrounds, students who are unable to live at home, neuro-diverse students, international students, and LGBTQIA+ students; - particular attention is given to the needs of Aboriginal students and provides and promotes a culturally safe environment for them.

-These commitments apply to school boarding premises.
+These commitments also apply to the school boarding premises.

-The School has developed a suite of policies on diversity, inclusion and belonging which detail the strategies and actions implemented by the School in support of these aims.
+The School is committed to ongoing review of its strategies on diversity, inclusion and belonging in support of these aims.